Sink Connector Development Guide

 - Map your topic configuration to Danube consumer configs

-- For each source topic, create a
+- For each consumed topic or route, create a

-ConsumerConfig - Specify subscription type (Shared, Exclusive, Failover)
+ConsumerConfig - Specify subscription type (Shared, Exclusive, FailOver)

 - Set consumer name and subscription name